V4Fire/Client/src/components/global/g-hint/README.md

     transition opacity 1s

   g-hint({
-    // Selector to a hint container
+    // Selector to the hint container
     location: "&__dropdown"

-    // Selector to show a hint
+    // Selector to show the hint
     showOn: '&__button:hover + &__dropdown'

-    // Hide a hint by default
+    // Hide the hint by default
     hidden: true,

-    // CSS rules to hide a hint
+    // CSS rules to hide the hint
     hideStyles: {
       opacity: 0,
       height: 0
     }

-    // CSS rules to show a hint
+    // CSS rules to show the hint
     showSyles: {
       opacity: 1
       height: auto